 Source: Farm household survey during December 2022-February 2023

-From the above table the average age of farmers is similar wherein 58.88 per cent of farmers are between 30-50 years of age.
-Middle aged farmers are found to be well aware of new farming and marketing technologies.
-About 31.86 per cent of farmers have completed secondary schooling, only 5.49 per cent are graduates and 13.18 per cent farmers are illiterate.
-Education has an important role in farmers’ understanding of marketing practices and choosing the efficient marketing channel.
+From the above table, the average age of farmers is similar wherein 58.88 percent of farmers are between 30-50 years of age.
+Middle-aged farmers are found to be well aware of new farming and marketing technologies.
+About 31.86 percent of farmers have completed secondary schooling, only 5.49 percent are graduates, and 13.18 percent farmers are illiterate.
+Education has an important role in farmers’ understanding of marketing practices and choosing an efficient marketing channel.

-Higher experience in farming provides vast knowledge on cultivation practices.
-About 52.9 per cent of farmers have 10-30 years of experience while 47 per cent of farmers have 30-50 years of farming experience.
+Higher experience in farming provides vast knowledge of cultivation practices.
+About 52.9 percent of farmers have 10-30 years of experience while 47 percent of farmers have 30-50 years of farming experience.

 3.2 Cost and returns of paddy cultivation

 The average cost of cultivation of paddy was estimated to be Rs.
 48264.34 per acre.
-The rental value of land has highest share in average fixed cost.
-Among variable cost, cost of chemical fertilizers constitutes the greatest share followed by human labour cost for crop production activities The benefit cost ratio was greater than one i.e., 1.24 which depicts that paddy cultivation gives 1.24 Rs for every one-rupee investment.
+The rental value of land has the highest share in average fixed cost.
+Among variable costs, cost of chemical fertilizers constitutes the greatest share followed by human labor cost for crop production activities The benefit-cost ratio was greater than one i.e., 1.24 which depicts that paddy cultivation gives 1.24 Rs for every one-rupee investment.
 Thus, the enterprise is found to be profitable for the farmers.

 Table 2: Costs and returns of Paddy cultivation